The-OpenROAD-Project/OpenLane/docs/source/getting_started/installation/installation_common_section.md

 Open the final layout using KLayout.
 This will open the window of KLayout in editing mode `-e` with sky130 technology.

 ```
+# This might be required in case we get error "Could not load the Qt platform plugin "xcb" in "" even though it was found."
+xhost +SI:localuser:$(id -un)

 # Enter a Docker session:
 make mount